arsalanator/user-facing-frontend-for-appointment-system-with-React-Typescipt/README.md

-# cache-database-for-appointment-system-with-Redis-IOredis-Typescript
+# appointment-system
-This is cache database for "appointment system" being written with ioredis using Typescript
+This is an application that allows users to create appointments and doctors to create available appointment slots